tigellus/Markdown/1. Critical Care for COVID-19/3. Collecting COVID-19 Specimens for Testing/Collecting COVID-19 Specimens for Testing.md

 # 2019 - Coronavirus (COVID-19) Specimen Collection Kit

 ### Use:
-* To collect nasopharyngeal specimens for 2019-Coronavirus (SARS-CoV-2), the virus that causes COVID-19.
+* Collecting nasopharyngeal specimens for 2019-Coronavirus (SARS-CoV-2), the virus that causes COVID-19.

 ### Kit contents:
 * 1 Tube of Universal Transport Media (UTM)